LucasDelfino92/morrowindsharp/mwtools.md

 Because Mod Organizer 2 installs mods in a virtual file system, many of these tools won't work with Mod Organizer 2 out of the box.
 Before adding them to Mod Organizer 2, however, we need to download them.

-- [**TESPCD**](https://en.uesp.net/wiki/Tes3Mod:TES_Plugin_Conflict_Detector): TES Plugin Conflict Detector is primarily used for detecting and dealing with mod conflicts, but also has powerful global search abilities which can be used across multiple mods.
-- [**TESTool**](https://en.uesp.net/wiki/Tes3Mod:TESTool): TESTool is a mod management, repair and cleaning utility.
-- [**TESAME**](http://wiki.theassimilationlab.com/mmw/TESAME): The Elder Scrolls Advanced Mod Editor is a tool used by both modders and players that can clean dirty mods, and merge any two mods.
-- [**MWEdit**](http://wiki.theassimilationlab.com/mmw/MWEdit): MWEdit is an unofficial incomplete alternate editor for Morrowind plugin files (ESPs and ESMs).
-It allows creating, editing and deleting records in a plugin file and has different and extra features compared to the Construction Set.
+- [**TES3Merge**](https://www.nexusmods.com/morrowind/mods/46870): this tool helps to automatically patch conflicts between mods for The Elder Scrolls III: Morrowind.
 - [**TES3View**](http://www.mediafire.com/file/g10ay0bqynval8s/TES3View_%2528xEdit_4.1.3a_EXTREMELY_EXPERIMENTAL%2529.zip/file): TES3View is an advanced graphical module viewer and conflict detector for Morrowind, created by ElminsterAU and the xEdit Team.
   - The version I'm hosting on MediaFire can be downloaded from [**xEdit's Discord**](https://discordapp.com/invite/5t8RnNQ) under **xedit-builds**, called **xEdit_4.1.3a_EXTREMELY_EXPERIMENTAL.7z**.
 Both the folder and the .exe have been renamed to TES3View in order for the tool to work for Morrowind.
-- [**TES3Merge**](https://www.nexusmods.com/morrowind/mods/46870): this tool helps to automatically patch conflicts between mods for The Elder Scrolls III: Morrowind.
+- [**TESTool**](https://en.uesp.net/wiki/Tes3Mod:TESTool): TESTool is a mod management, repair and cleaning utility.
+- [**TESAME**](http://wiki.theassimilationlab.com/mmw/TESAME): The Elder Scrolls Advanced Mod Editor is a tool used by both modders and players that can clean dirty mods, and merge any two mods.

 ## SETTING UP TOOLS IN MOD ORGANIZER 2

 In your Morrowind root folder (where your Morrowind.exe is) create one folder for each one of these tools.
 For simplicity and readibility, the file structure should look like this:

-- Morrowind\MWEdit\MWEdit.exe and related files
 - Morrowind\TES3Merge\TES3Merge.exe and related files
 - Morrowind\TES3View\TES3View.exe and related files
 - Morrowind\TESAME\TES Advanced Mod Editor.exe and related files
-- Morrowind\TESPCD\tespcdv031.exe and related files
 - Morrowind\TESTool\TESTool.exe and related files

 Now launch Mod Organizer 2.
 Note that the following process will have to be repeated for *each* of the tools we have listed in this section.